zapwai/reddit-comment-search/README.md

 6) Auto-detect and fix 'malformed JSONs'.
 (Just delete that .json and retry.)

 Bugs:
-1) Searches all downloaded threads, regardless of date.
-(It has to check the header JSON for the date, *then* choose to ignore it.
-Very slow.
-Reddit uses fairly predictable alphabetical IDs though.)
+1) Prints all link submissions, regardless of date.
-2) Prints all link submissions, regardless of date.
+2) Way too slow, so many system calls. :-(

 ----